 Impact on Daily Life

 The symptoms of ADHD create difficulties that generate problems with work performance in addition to impacting relations and daily duties.
 When individuals delay tasks, forget important duties, and disorganize their work, they end up missing deadlines while leaving tasks unfinished.
 The behavior of impulsivity and the inability to listen create struggles in maintaining social relationships.
 Emotional struggles add further challenges.
-Anyone who needs to handle both work commitments and personal duties requires additional effort while life demands increase in difficulty.
+Patients who need to handle both work commitments and personal duties require additional effort while life demands increase in difficulty.

 Scoring Instructions